theochem/cardboardlint/README.rst

       - import:
       ...

-  Each linte has a `filefilter` option, which is a list of rules to test if a file should be considered for linting or not.
+  Each linter has a `filefilter` option, which is a list of rules to test if a file should be considered for linting or not.
 Each rule consists of a result, `+` (include) or a `-` (exclude), followed by a glob pattern.
 If a pattern matches, the result is found and further rules are not considered.
 If no rules apply, the file is excluded.